EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 ------------

-As well as searches via a web server, we provide all data for download from our FTP server.
+As well as searches via a web server, we provide all data for download from our FTP server (ftp://ftp.ebi.ac.uk/pub/databases/metagenomics/peptide_database).
 This includes the sequence database, run, sample, SwissProt and Trembl mappings, Pfam architectures, and counts of the number of times each sequences was observed in the database as a whole.